tikitu/jsmin/README.rst

 `on bitbucket <https://bitbucket.org/dcs/jsmin/>`_ and old issues can still be found there.

-If possible, please make separate pull requests for tests and for code: tests will be committed on the stable branch (which tracks the latest released version) while code will go to default by, erm, default.
+If possible, please make separate pull requests for tests and for code: tests will be added to the `latest-release` branch while code will go to `master`.

 Unless you request otherwise, your Github identity will be added to the contributor's list below; if you prefer a different name feel free to add it in your pull request instead.
 (If you prefer not to be mentioned you'll have to let